-Iowa State is committed to enhancing affordability for students in the area of course materials.
-This task includes offering more affordable versions of mandatory texts and course materials (known as immediate access) and free texts/materials created by faculty and shared with the academic community (known as open educational resources, or OERs).
-See the Course Content Affordability website, and the essential information below:
+Iowa State is committed to enhancing affordability for students in course materials.
+This task includes offering more affordable versions of mandatory texts and course materials (known as immediate access) and free texts/materials created by faculty and shared with the academic community (open educational resources, or OERs).
+See the Course Content Affordability website and the essential information below:

 - Affordable Course Content Initiatives

 - Immediate Access-The Iowa State Digital Content Solution (PDF)